When we talk about selling ecommerce products, we often think along the lines of products like clothes, digital items, accessories, and more.

 Marketing concerns

-With so many businesses vying for competition in the digital space, you need to invest in marketing in one form of another.
+With so many businesses vying for competition in the digital space, you need to invest in marketing in one form or another.
 It helps your business stand out from the crowd.

 There are two paths you can take to get traction for your online business: organic and inorganic.
 On the organic end, you can invest in digital marketing services like Search Engine Optimization (SEO) and Social Media Marketing (SMM).

-The problem or silver lining for organic marketing is that it takes time.
+The problem or silver lining of organic marketing is that it takes time.
 In the long run, that time results in an organic audience that’s more or less loyal to your offerings.
+If this is your top concern, consider the Whop marketplace, which caters to the needs of modern online sellers.
+In a recent article, they highlighted the key benefits that make Whop an attractive Shopify alternative for e-sellers.

 On the opposite end, you have paid marketing.
 The platforms and services (SEO, SMM) are the same.